abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 or the breath or whatever it is for us that brings that sense of peace and tranquility.
-Or we can reflect on any on of the Seven Factors of Enlightenment—mindfulness, discernment, energy, rapture, tranquility, concentration and equanimity—in order to establish a more grounded state of mind.
+Or we can reflect on any on of the Seven Factors of Enlightenment—mindfulness, discernment, energy, rapture, tranquility, concentration, and equanimity—in order to establish a more grounded state of mind.

 There are many avenues we can take to cultivate the peace and happiness in meditation which brought many of us to the practice in the first